- I. Residential Life Office: Welcome and Expectations

 Room and roommate changes will typically be permitted only during designated periods.
 For the first three weeks of the semester a “room freeze” is in effect while the department conducts room verifications.
 Starting the third week of the fall and spring semesters, the freeze will end and Room Transfer Request Forms will be available in the Main Residential Life office.
 Room change requests are only considered as space is available and are processed on a first come first serve basis.
 The first room change will be complete free of charge.
 The second room change, any subsequent changes will result in a $100 administrative fee.
 A student who wants to change rooms should follow these guidelines:

-Room and/or roommate changes that do not follow this procedure are considered unauthorized room changes and all students involved in the change are subject to an immediate $100.00 fine at the time the unauthorized room change is confirmed.
+Room and/or roommate changes that do not follow this procedure are considered unauthorized room changes and all students involved in the change are subject to an immediate $100.00 fee at the time the unauthorized room change is confirmed.
 Forcing, or attempting to force, resident students to move out of a room, suite or apartment is prohibited and may result in disciplinary action against the student.
 Only the Residential Life office can give permission for students to switch or move rooms.

-Room Condition Reports (RCRs)
+Room Condition Review (RCRs)

 Upon moving out of the room, all undocumented damages, as well as any new damages or cleaning fees, may be assessed for charges.
-When a resident checks out of their room, an RA will perform a preliminary inspection, but a professional staff member will perform the final inspection to determine the official closing condition, as well as assess any charges.
+When a resident checks out of their room, an RA will perform a preliminary inspection, but a professional staff member will perform the final inspection to determine the official closing condition, as well as assess any fees.

 Village Apartments Eligibility